mariariveraaraya/Environmental_climate_change_Australia/README.md

-    Rmd/: R Markdown source documents for thesis document. data/: Cleaned data used for thesis document. data-raw/: R code to generate data in data/. img/: Images made with other tools to illustrate ideas. bib/: Bibliography files.
+    Rmd/: R Markdown source documents for thesis document. data/: Cleaned data used for thesis document. data-raw/: R code to generate data in data/. img/: Images made with QGIS and other tools to illustrate ideas. bib/: Bibliography files.
-    template/: Monash thesis template from robjhydman/MonashThesis.